One Resume, 50 Applications: Without Rewriting It Each Time

 Most job seekers either send the exact same resume everywhere or spend an hour tailoring every single application.
-Neither works well.
-Here's the smarter approach.
+Neither approach works well.
+Here's the smarter middle path.

 The False Choice Most People Make

 There's a common belief that you need a completely different resume for every job.
-Technically that's true — no two jobs are identical.
-But it's impractical.
-If you're applying to 30 jobs in a month, you can't spend an hour per application on resume rewrites.
-You'll burn out before you get anywhere.
+Technically that's true: no two jobs are identical.
+But it's impractical, and I'd argue it's the wrong goal.
+If you're applying to 30 jobs in a month, spending an hour per application on rewrites will exhaust you before you get anywhere.

-On the other end, sending the same resume to every role doesn't work either.
-ATS systems reject it.
-Hiring managers notice it's generic.
-You get fewer callbacks.
+On the other end, sending the exact same resume to every role doesn't work either.
+ATS systems reject it, hiring managers notice it's generic, and you get fewer callbacks.
+Both extremes fail for different reasons.

 The answer is 80/20.
 Build one strong base, then change 20%.